mplaw/numerics/README.md

 # Numerics

 A small library of basic data types and helpful functions/macros, which are primarily aimed towards numerical computation.
+Currently the helper functions/macros are very unfinished.
+On the otherhand, the basic data types are finished.
 ## Data types
 ```
     bound     : a number that's bound between a minimum and a maximum (min <= num <= max)